 VanOver wrote in his report that he had notified his superiors that “the protocol was not being followed . . . because it was felt at that time by all parties that there were not signs of foul play or trauma for this death investigation.”

-Varsek, Lawrence: Lawrence Varsek is one of the attorneys working for the Savios in the matter of KS’ will (successful 4/08) and the possible wrongful death case pending.
+Varsek, Lawrence: Lawrence Varsek is one of the attorneys working for the Savios in the matter of Kathleen Savio’s estate and the wrongful death case against Drew Peterson.

 Ward, Lisa: Lisa Ward is the daughter of Victoria Connolly, and formerly the step-daughter of Drew Peterson.
-She has reported that when Peterson was her step-father, Peterson tapped their home phones and was a strict disciplinarian, often utilizing a belt on her [Lisa] if she misbehaved.
-Testified before the GJ in May, 2008.
+She has reported that when Peterson was her step-father, he tapped their home phones and was a strict disciplinarian, often utilizing a belt on her if she misbehaved.

-Watts, Steph: Formerly of On the Record with Greta Van Susteren and now a freelance reporter.
-Watts described to Fox News Chicago, how Joel Brodsky approached him with an offer: $200,000 for a story about Drew Peterson and Chrissy Raines, complete with the opportunity to videotape the two of them at home.
+Watts, Steph: Formerly of On the Record with Greta Van Susteren and now a freelance reporter, Steph Watts was present when Dr. Michael Baden performed his autopsy of Kathleen Savio.
+Later Watts described to Fox News Chicago, how Joel Brodsky approached him with an offer: $200,000 to do a story about Drew Peterson and Chrissina Raines with the opportunity to videotape the two of them at home.

 Zidarich, Bruce: Bruce Zidarich is a friend of Cassandra Cales.
 He is reportedly the last person known to have spoken to Stacy before her disappearance.
 Zidarich states that he and Stacy were on the phone discussing plans to paint a house in Yorkville the day she was last seen, October, 28, 2007.
-He has stated that Stacy was depressed and was still laying in bed during their conversation.
+He has stated that Stacy was depressed and was still in bed during their conversation.
 The phone call ended at 10:28am.
-Zidarich testified before the Grand Jury on January 24, 2008.